How to Make Strawberry Shortcake Costume (Easy DIY)

 Continue pulling the elastic through all the way, then remove the bodkin and tie the two elastic ends together.

-Then scrunch up the gathering around the hat so it gathers evenly.
+Then scrunch up the gathering around the hat so it gathers evenly...for my first time making a muffin hat, I think it turned out fantastic!

 Try it on and make sure it fits right, or tighten the elastic until it fits comfortably.